AlGepe/OmniCalcs/SEO/Hexagon/New_hexagon.md

 ## Honeycomb pattern and why the 6-sided shape is so popular in nature

+The Honeycomb pattern composed of regular hexagon arrange side by side filling the entire surface the spam without any whole in between them.
+This honeycomb pattern appears not only in honeycombs (surprise!) but in many other places in nature.
+In fact, it is so popular that one could say it is the default shape when conflicting forces are at play and spheres are not possible due to the nature of the problem.

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexHoneycomb.jpeg" alt="Honeycomb patter is very efficient and strong" style="width:60%" align="center"> </p>